ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 1. If you want to replace functions in the ECP module, you need to implement the mandatory utility functions:

     These are functions that do not have a counterpart in the standard mbed TLS implementation and their only purpose is to facilitate the integration of the accelerated functions:
-        - `mbedtls_internal_ecp_grp_capable`: implement it to tell mbed TLS if the cryptographic hardware can handle the group.
+        - `mbedtls_internal_ecp_grp_capable`: Implement it to tell mbed TLS if the cryptographic hardware can handle the group.
 If the answer is no, then mbed TLS will fall back to the software implementation to continue the operation.
         - `mbedtls_internal_ecp_init` and `mbedtls_internal_ecp_free` are optional.
-Use them to optimise if you are replacing a function in the ECP module.
+Use them to optimize if you are replacing a function in the ECP module.
-        - For more information about the utility functions read the subsection about the [ECP](#how-to-implement-ecp-module-functions) module.
+        - For more information about the utility functions, read the subsection about the [ECP](#how-to-implement-ecp-module-functions) module.

 1. Implement the selected functions with the help of your hardware accelerator.

-1. Since mbed TLS is implemented as a static link library in mbed OS, you also have to notify the compiler or linker that the alternative implementations are present.
+1. Because mbed TLS is implemented as a static link library in mbed OS, you also have to notify the compiler or linker that the alternative implementations are present.
 To do this, you have to set the macros corresponding to the selected functions.
 You can read more on this in the [subsection about setting macros](#how-to-set-the-macros).

 ### How to implement the functions